bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 82°
-- Rain
+- Light Rain
-- 82% humidity
+- 85% humidity
 - 5 mph wind
-- 61% cloud cover
+- 63% cloud cover
 - 44 AQI 🟩
 - 0.07 inches of rain in the past 24 hours
-- 0.94 inches of rain expected in the next 48 hours
+- 0.23 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>